DS-100/sp23/gradproject.md

 - `fitness_recommendation.txt` contains a link to access the fitness data from sequential sensors for various workouts. ([documentation](https://sites.google.com/eng.ucsd.edu/fitrec-project/home))
 - `amazon_reviews.txt` contains a link to access the data on a subset of Amazon product reviews.
 The report includes metadata such as ratings and text on the reviews and general information about the product. ([documentation](https://nijianmo.github.io/amazon/index.html))

+## Checkpoint

+The checkpoint is intended to keep you on track to meet your project goals.
+You will need to submit exploration data analysis results on Gradescope.
+See the rubric [here](#checkpoint-rubric).

+- **Project Introduction and Goals** Please briefly introduce your project.
+Think about introducing your project to someone who has a background of data science but does not know the dataset and your research question.
+This part should not exceed 500 words.
+Here are some components to help you started:
+  - What is the dataset about?
+How was the data collected?
+What are the available features and information?
+What is the size of the dataset?
+  - What questions do you plan to ask about the dataset?
+Why do we care about such a problem?
+  - What is your workflow for the project?
+Your first step, second step…
+  - What are the models you plan to use?
+Why could the model be a good fit for your project?
+  - What is your goal for the project?
+What are the expected deliverables?

+- **EDA** Show two results from your EDA work.
+For both parts, you should include:
+  - Your EDA questions. (for example, are there any relationships between A and B?
+What is the distribution of A?)
+  - Figures of good quality (tables, plots, etc.)
+  - Descriptions of your figures.
+Takeaways from the figures.
+- **Other Preliminary Results (optional)**: Please optionally post any other preliminary results here for our information.

 ## Report Format and Submission
 The project submission should include the following two components.